Shenzhen: Air

 Regarding air transport, Shenzhen is served by its own Shenzhen Bao'an International Airport and the neighboring Hong Kong International Airport (HKIA).
 Located 35 km from the center of the city, Shenzhen Bao'an International Airport serves as the main hub for passenger airlines Shenzhen Airlines and Donghai Airlines and a main hub for cargo airlines Jade Cargo International, SF Airlines, and UPS Airlines.
 Together, Shenzhen Bao'an International Airport handled 49,348,950 passengers, 355,907 aircraft, and 1,218,502.2 cargo in 2018, making it the 5th busiest airport in China in terms of passenger traffic and the 4th busiest airport in the country in terms of aircraft and cargo traffic.
 In addition to flying through Bao'an International Airport, ticketed passengers can also take ferries from the Shekou Cruise Centre and the Fuyong Ferry Terminal to the Skypier at Hong Kong International Airport.
 There are also coach bus services connecting Shenzhen with HKIA.

 The Shenzhen Metro is the sixth rapid transit system in mainland China and second such system in Guangdong.

+Metro

 The Shenzhen Metro serves as the city's rapid transit system.
 The system in 2022 reaches 419 km of route operating on 12 lines with 290 stations.
 By 2030 the network is planned to be 8 express and 24 non-express lines totalling 1142 kilometres of trackage.
 The average daily metro ridership in 2021 is 5.99 million passengers.
 The metro also operates a tram system in the Longhua District.